 During the past decade, the movement of the average value of property transfers has been erratic.
 This can be attributed to large-scale acquisitions made by some property developers in a particular period, which create distortions in the property market.
 For an instance in 2011, Dart Group made significant acquisitions, which represented about 28% of the total value of all the property transfers for that year.

-Caymans´ property market is expected to remain buoyant in the coming months, especially along Seven Mile Beach and in residential developments such as the Crystal Harbour, Grand Harbour, Vista Del Mar, and the Yacht Club, according to local real estate experts.
+Caymans’ property market is expected to remain buoyant in the coming months, especially along Seven Mile Beach and in residential developments such as the Crystal Harbour, Grand Harbour, Vista Del Mar, and the Yacht Club, according to local real estate experts.

 One of the newly developed luxury residential developments on Seven Mile Beach is The WaterColours residences, which is now selling rapidly.
-Dart, a luxurious, boutique-style resort is also expected to begin its construction of 101 new residences this year.
+Dart, a luxurious, boutique-style commercial and residential LEED complex in Camana Bay is now finished and already available in the market.

 “Currently, there are over 230 companies operating, with over 800 employees.
 As CEC continues to expand, supply undoubtedly will be impacted, with prices of properties possibly increasing,” said Charterland.
 With the Health City Cayman already fully operational, residential property in the surrounding area are also becoming more attractive to investors.